Managing Today’s Healthcare Environment – Competitive Assessment, to Strategy, to Execution

 Traditionally, the sectors have worked in silos.
 Behavioral health was a dedicated discipline operating somewhat apart from a hospital’s other units and pharmaceutical research and development was managed strictly along therapeutic area lines.
 Today’s vertical and horizontal integration will force organizations to analyze the new competitive set using structured analytic techniques and draw substantiated conclusions from which it can devise strategies.
 Execution will need to focus on creating new points of differentiation, re-structuring operations to respond to the new reality in the external environment.

 For large organizations, this process of evolution can be painful.
 In our survey, 51% of respondents characterize decision-making in their organizations as a consensual, slow, and tiring effort.
 To gain advantage in the new, congealing marketplace, execution must run at a quicker pace.
-That only comes when companies analyze the factors in a structured manner, develop distinct strategies, and clarify action across formerly independent silos.
+That only comes when companies analyze the healthcare topics in a structured manner, develop distinct strategies, and clarify action across formerly independent silos.

 Data in healthcare, as in other industries, is the new point of leverage.
 Payer, provider, and life science organizations are adopting advanced data mining techniques to inform activities across the spectrum, from research and development, commercialization, to patient care.
 This dynamic is especially visible in hospital management systems.
 North York General Hospital in Canada established real-time analytics to improve patient outcomes and develop a deeper understanding of the operational factors driving its business, an adoption that IBM recognizes as an early successful use case.
 Increasingly, executives are equipping their organizations with advanced analytics; in fact, 47.2% of our survey respondents say they are using them.